 - (1920 x 1080).
 The output is a 1080-line, SMPTE 425 compliant signal. - (2k x 1080).
 This output provides 2048 × 1080 resolution signals, primarily for digital cinema applications. - (2xHD 1080).
 This output provides two standard 1080-line SMPTE 292 HD streams in the same format.
 Select between Test Signal/Test Signal or Test Signal/Black for the two streams. - (2xHD 720).
 This output provides two standard 720-line SMPTE 292 HD streams in the same format.
 Select between Test Signal/Test Signal or Test Signal/Black for the two streams. - Format.
 Use the drop-down list to select the signal format for the selected SDI output.
 The available format choices depend on the selected Output Mode selection.
-(See page 115, Available SDI output signals.)
+(See page 111, Available SDI output signals.) - Sample Structure/Depth.
+When the output mode is set to a non-fast-progressive format, the Sample Structure/Depth menu is available.
+There are several sample structures to choose from.
+Use the drop-down list to select the desired sample structure.

-Sample Structure/D non-fast-progressive There are several sam select the desired sam epth .
-When the output mode is set to a format, the Sample Structure/Depth menu is available. nple structures to choose from.
-Use the drop-down list to nple structure.
 3G Level A / Level B formats (720 line) GBR 444 10b YCbCr 444 10b GBRA 4444 10b YCbCrA 4444 10b 2K line formats XYZ 444 12b GBR 444 12b NOTE.
-For SD, HD, and structure / depth is alway 3G fast-progressive formats, the color space / sample s YCbCr 422 10 bit.
-Signal Selection setting Use this setting to access The instrument is shipped (See Table 38 on page 11 Table 39 on page 122.) test signal sets when the module is in generator mode. d with a standard set of test signals already installed.
-7.)
+For SD, HD, and structure / depth is alway.
+3G fast-progressive formats, the color space / sample s YCbCr 422 10 bit.
+Signal Selection setting The instrument is shipped test signal sets when the module is in generator mode.
+I with a standard set of test signals already installed.
+3.)
 You can also download enhanced test signals.
 (See Signal Timing settings Use these settings to adjust the timing offset of the serial digital video outputs relative to the internal reference signal (frame reset signal).
 This allows you to adjust the timing of this module relative to another module or to an external reference (such as Genlock).
 Vertical.
-Enter the vertical.
-Enter the vertical frame in 1-line steps. ertical timing offset; you can set the value from $-\frac{1}{2}$ to $+\frac{1}{2}$ NOTE.
-A "line" of timing CRT.
-This may not be the serial link because of the r refers to the timing as if it were a raster scanning a same as the time that a line of data is present on the way that Level B signals are interleaved.
+Enter the vertical timing offset; you can set the value from -1/2 to +1/2 frame in 1-line steps.
+CRT.
+This may not be the refers to the timing as if it were a raster scanning a same as the time that a line of data is present on the way that Level B signals are interleaved.
 Horizontal.
-Enter the to +1 line in 1-clock e horizontal timing offset ; you can set the value from $-1$ steps.
-Relative To.
-Sets the for HD (1.485 Gb/s) list to set the timing r mode (default), the or through a nominal Definition e Zero Timing D-to-A compensation factor on or off and SD (270 Mb/s) formats only.
-Use the drop-down relative to Serial (0H) or Analog (DAC).
-In the serial utput timing does not include compensation for the delay -to-A converter.
+Enter the to +1 line in 1-clock s e horizontal timing offset ; you can set the value from -1 steps. for HD (1.485 Gb/s) a list to set the timing r Zero Timing D-to-A compensation factor on or off and SD (270 Mb/s) formats only.
+Use the drop-down elative to Serial (0H) or Analog (DAC).
+In the serial atput timing does not include compensation for the delay to-A converter.